rmello4d/TheSustainableDeveloper/mindlanguage.md

 Panic.

-By chance, you know exactly how to escape because 10 mins before you made a turn and saw a safe place hidden in the savanna.
-This place was certainly not accessible by the lion.
+By chance, you know exactly how to escape because 5 mins before you made a turn and saw a safe place, hidden in the savana.

 Everybody could be saved.
 You try to yell but your friends cannot understand precisely your primal sounds.